avacash/avacash-contracts-core/README.md

 - ETHTornado.sol

-Avacash.Finance's core innovation is in the `AvacashFlashLoanProvider.sol` contract, Which has been audited by Audit.sc.
-Check the audit folder of this repository
+Avacash.Finance's core innovation is in the `AvacashFlashLoanProvider.sol` contract, this contract is currently being audited by Audit.sc and Immunebytes.com Check the audit folder of this repository